EZmay15/dustfiles/README.md

 -Draine's dust data tables <br />
 -iPython notebook files plotting Mie and Draine values <br />

-**Only edits made to the original files are print statements, to be used as checkpoints for debugging
+**Only edits made to the original Fortran files are print statements, to be used as checkpoints for debugging

 Notes
 -----